openstack-archive/tripleo-docs/deploy-guide/source/features/distributed_multibackend_storage.rst

 service of each node in the `DistributedComputeHCI` role is configured by default to use its local Glance server.

-`DistributedComputeHCIScaleUp` role is like the `DistributedComputeHCI` role but does not run the Ceph Mon and Mgr service.
+`DistributedComputeHCIScaleOut` role is like the `DistributedComputeHCI` role but does not run the Ceph Mon and Mgr service.
 It offers the Ceph OSD service however, so it may be used to scale up storage and compute services at each DCN site after the minimum of three `DistributedComputeHCI` nodes have been deployed.
-There is no `GlanceApiEdge` service in the `DistributedComputeHCIScaleUp` role but in its place the Nova compute service of the role is configured by default to connect to a local `HaProxyEdge` service which in turn proxies image requests to the Glance servers running on the
+There is no `GlanceApiEdge` service in the `DistributedComputeHCIScaleOut` role but in its place the Nova compute service of the role is configured by default to connect to a local `HaProxyEdge` service which in turn proxies image requests to the Glance servers running on the